chinapedia/wikipedia.abstract.en/Page/John_Steinbeck.md

 _In Dubious Battle_

-Dorothea_Lange_-_Migrant_Family_in_Salinas,_CA.tif In 1936, Steinbeck published the first of what came to be known as his Dustbowl trilogy, which included _Of Mice and Men_ and _The Grapes of Wrath_.
+In 1936, Steinbeck published the first of what came to be known as his Dustbowl trilogy, which included _Of Mice and Men_ and _The Grapes of Wrath_.
 This first novel tells the story of a fruit pickers' strike in California which is both aided and damaged by the help of "the Party," generally taken to be the Communist Party, although this is never spelled out in the book.

 _Of Mice and Men_